coopcycle/coopcycle-website/content/about.en.md

   </blockquote>
 </div>

-✊  It is the workers and the users of the platforms that create most of the added value and network effects
+✊  Most of the added value and network effects are created by "providers" and platform users

-✊  Platforms are only computer code that runs on servers
+✊  Platforms are nothing but computer code running on servers

-Through the digital economy, we may have a chance to socialize the means of production on a large scale, setting up platforms under the legal status of the **cooperative**.
+Through the digital economy, we may have a chance to socialize the production capacities on a large scale, setting up platforms under the legal status of the **cooperative**.

 **Let's try!**

-We are not the only ones to think that this is possible, including for [music](https://resonate.is/) or [microblogging](https://www.theguardian.com/commentisfree / 2016 / September / 29 / save-twitter-buy-platform-shared-ownership).
+Other people have the same idea in different activities, such as [music streaming](https://resonate.is/) or [microblogging](https://www.theguardian.com/commentisfree / 2016 / September / 29 / save-twitter-buy-platform-shared-ownership).

-In order to encourage the emergence of cooperative platforms in the delivery sector, we decided to create a ** open-source ** software, based on reciprocity: you can use it if you organize yourself as a cooperative.
+In order to promote the emergence of cooperative platforms in the delivery sector, we decided to create an **open-source** software, based on reciprocity: you have to organize as a cooperative to commercialize it.

-The idea is that the platform is a common good, that is, a good that belongs to no one, because it belongs to everyone.
+The idea is that the platform is a common good, which means it belongs to no one, because anyone can use it.
 Those who use it have a vested interest in maintaining it.

 The explosion of bicycle delivery is a boon for the development of clean urban logistics.
 <br>
-The cooperative seems to us a good way to make this local and non-delocalisable activity sustainable.
+The cooperative appears to us as a good way to make this local and non-delocalisable activity sustainable.